Skip to content

 Let’s break it down:

-- Sub-Processor: A vendor the processor brings in to help out—think infrastructure or storage services.
+• Sub-Processor: A vendor that the processor brings in to assist with processing—think infrastructure or storage services.

 Each role comes with responsibilities.
 The DPA outlines them all.